EvitaKnits/Cashflow-Companion/wireframes.md

 4 -> Add, edit or delete an expense<br>
 5 -> Generate a spending report

+(If you would like to return home at any point, type 'home' into any input field instead of the requested value)

 Please type the corresponding number and hit enter: [______]

 ## 1. Create a new budget